 Cost-Saving Budget Tips for Asian-American Students

 An immediate and easy way to save money and cut your expenses is by reviewing your monthly budget.
-Common Asian-American student expenses, from auto financing and insurance to credit cards and renters insurance, can be assessed for potential cost-savings.
+Common Asian-American student expenses, from auto financing and insurance to credit cards, renters insurance and student health insurance, can be assessed for potential cost-savings.

 - American River College